The Role of Testosterone in Acne

 Acne typically begins at puberty, which is when androgen levels rise in both males and females.
 Not coincidentally, this is also when sebum begins to be produced in a greater amount.

 Free testosterone and other androgens from the blood can enter the cells of the skin oil glands, which are highly sensitive to androgens.
 Inside these cells, called sebocytes, the androgens head for the nucleus, which is the so-called "control center" of each cell.
 The nucleus contains the cell's genes, which comprise the biological information instructing the cell what to do and how to grow.
 When androgens like testosterone enter the nucleus of a sebocyte, they "turn on" genes that "tell" the cell to start synthesizing more sebum.

-As we have seen, research suggests that testosterone correlates positively with acne.
+As we have seen, research suggests that testosterone correlates strongly with acne.
 However, more acne does not always mean there is increased testosterone.
 Instead, some people may simply be more sensitive to testosterone.

 According to an article published in the German scientific journal Journal der Deutschen Dermatologischen Gesellschaft in 2007, most patients whose skin produces too much sebum actually have normal levels of androgens in their blood.
 The scientists speculate that some people's sebum-producing glands may be unusually sensitive to androgens, so that even normal amounts of testosterone can trigger acne.3